 When are my documents due?

-The Logic & Action Plan, Narrative Analysis and Presentation should be sent to SRS@chesapeakebay.net two weeks before your Quarterly Progress Meeting.
+The Logic & Action Plan, Narrative Analysis and Presentation should be sent to SRS@chesapeakebay.net by noon on the day two weeks before your Quarterly Progress Meeting.
 You should also plan to have draft versions of your Logic & Action Plan and Narrative Analysis seven weeks before your Quarterly Progress Meeting for your meeting with the SRS Planning Team.
 Dates and deadlines specific to your cohort are available on the Meetings and Deadlines page.

 How do I submit my documents to the SRS Planning Team?